AlexNmSED/MCFGN/README.md

 * NVIDIA GPU (Test on P100 * 4)
 * install requirements via pip3 install -r requirements.txt

+## Datasets:
+Two large cohorts of H&E stained WSIs from TCGA data are utilized in this study.
+The first cohort consists of 1133 TCGA breast cancer WSIs, each accompanied by clinical diagnoses and genetic information.
+The second cohort consists of 1053 TCGA lung caner WSIs, also accompanied by clinical diagnoses and genetic information.
+The evaluated tasks include: (1) Subtyping of invasive breast cancer (i.e., Invasive Ductal Carcinoma (IDC) vs Invasive Lobular Carcinoma (ILC)); (2) Prediction of biomarker status for breast cancer patients, including ER, PR, and HER2; (3) Subtyping of non-small cell lung cancer (i.e., Lung Adenocarcinoma (LUAD) vs Lung Squamous Cell Carcinoma (LUSC)); (4) Prediction of Tumor mutation burden (TMB) for lung cancer patients.

 ## 0.1 Pre-processing:  Genetic Data
 The gene expression data of cancer patients were retrieved from the official website of TCGA database.
 The pre-processing details are as follows: